ytti/oxidized/docs/Hooks.md

 ### Hook type: githubrepo

-This hook configures the repository `remote` and _push_ the code when the specified event is triggerd.
+This hook configures the repository `remote` and _push_ the code when the specified event is triggered.
 If the `username` and `password` are not provided, the `Rugged::Credentials::SshKeyFromAgent` will be used.

 `githubrepo` hook recognizes following configuration keys: